 Danube River Protection Convention (132.06 KB) Convention on cooperation for the protection and sustainable use of the Danube river.
 Signed in 1996 in Sofia and in force since 1998.

 Donauschutzkonvention (DRPC in German) (104.95 KB) Übereinkommen über die Zusammenarbeit zum Schutz und zur vertränglichen Nutzung der Donau (Donauschutzübereinkommen)

 The ICPDR comprises 15 Contracting Parties who have committed themselves to implement the Danube River Protection Convention.
 The final goals are to co-operate on fundamental water management issues and to take all appropriate legal, administrative and technical measures to maintain and improve the quality of the Danube River and its environment.

-Technical Expert Groups are the backbone of the operation and the success of the ICPDR.
+Expert Groups are a backbone of the operation and the success of the ICPDR.
 They are formed by national experts from the Contracting Parties and representatives of the observer organisations.
-Eight Expert Groups deal with a variety of issues - from policy measures to reduce water pollution to the implementation of the EU Water Framework Directive.
+Eight Expert Groups deal with a variety of issues and make recommendations to the ICPDR.
+EGs are in turn supported by task groups.